ShafayetB/Google/Google Digital Garage/Google Digital Garage.md

 - [ ] Ask people to share your content to their networks
 - [x] Use paid promotion to reach new audiences
 - [ ] Put links to your social on your website

+What can social media analytics tools help you measure when assessing campaign results?

+- [ ] Whether the campaign was more successful than your competitors
+- [ ] Whether the visitors liked the social campaigns or not
+- [ ] Whether a visitor called the store after seeing a social post
+- [x] Whether the visitor clicked on a paid ad or organic listing

+Which of the following is a pitfall when using social media for business?

+- [ ] 2-way conversation with customers
+- [ ] Not being present on every social media platform
+- [x] Not having the resources to respond to comments and questions in a timely manner
+- [ ] Spending too much time reviewing social media analytics

+## Module 14 - Discovered The Possibilities of Mobile

+When looking to ensure your website is easily accessible by mobile users, what should you focus on doing first?

+- [ ] Redesign your website colour scheme
+- [x] Optimise your site
+- [ ] Create a mobile app
+- [ ] Shorten your website content

+What does responsive design mean?

+- [ ] Your visitors can manually adjust the size of your website
+- [x] Your website will adapt to suit whichever device it is being viewed on
+- [ ] Your customers can provide feedback on the design of your site
+- [ ] Your website will respond to clicks faster

+When it comes to optimising your website’s SEO for mobile users, which of the following is a crucial factor to keep in mind?

+- [ ] Short content and fewer images
+- [x] Performance and usability
+- [ ] Usability and short content
+- [ ] Less video content

+## Module 15 - Make Mobile Work for You

+When considering how mobile users will search for your business, which types of keywords should you focus on?

+- [ ] Long tail keywords
+- [x] Shorter keywords and phrases
+- [ ] Longer keywords and phrases
+- [ ] Exact match keywords

+Before running search ads, you should make sure your site is mobile-friendly.
+Which scenario best describes a mobile-friendly experience for a customer?

+- [ ] The business has a mobile app instead of a website
+- [ ] The site include business phone numbers
+- [x] The site works on different mobile devices
+- [ ] The site does not include any videos so it loads quickly

+Which of the following can be used to target an audience when using some social media ads?

+- [ ] People’s names
+- [ ] People’s address
+- [ ] People’s pet names
+- [x] People’s relationship status

+When making video content for your display ads, what is most important to ensure?

+- [ ] Videos are entertaining, long and include a CTA
+- [x] Videos are relevant, short and include a CTA
+- [ ] Videos are relevant, long and include a URL
+- [ ] Videos are short, informative and include a phone number

+## Module 16 - Get Started with Content Marketing

+Which of the following is an accurate definition of what a content marketing campaign involves?

+- [ ] Creating and posting content ad-hoc when you have the time
+- [ ] The creation of time-sensitive content that can be published through various channels
+- [ ] Regularly emailing customers with news about a business’s products or services
+- [x] The creation and promotion of online materials with the goal of increasing interest in a product or service

+What does the following definition describe?
+‘The division of an audience into groups of who they are and what they like, with a goal of identifying a group most interested in your product/service.’

+- [ ] Marketing channels
+- [ ] Demographics
+- [x] Audience segmentation
+- [ ] Group dynamics

+Fill in the blank: When describing the purpose of content, what is missing?
+‘To entertain, to inspire, to _______ and to convince’.

+- [ ] Humour
+- [ ] Please
+- [ ] Surprise
+- [x] Educate

+Which of the following best describes why approaches to writing need to be adapted for online content?

+- [x] Online readers have a reduced attention span, due to being flooded with information
+- [ ] Certain blogging platforms have a limit on the word count you can publish
+- [ ] Online readers only like to engage with long-form pieces of content
+- [ ] Online audiences are typically younger, so the language used needs to reflect this

+What are ‘highlighting key dates’ and ‘considering multiple channels’ best practices of?

+- [x] Creating a content calendar
+- [ ] Designing illustrations to support content
+- [ ] Segmenting your audience
+- [ ] Identifying social media influencers

+Which of the following metrics could help you understand which blog post is resonating the most with your audience?

+- [x] Session duration
+- [ ] Page views
+- [ ] Referral traffic
+- [ ] Unique page views